absmach/magistrala/pkg/transformers/senml/README.md

 # SenML Message Transformer

 SenML Transformer provides Message Transformer for SenML messages.
-It supports JSON and CBOR content types - To transform Mainflux Message successfully, the payload must be either JSON or CBOR encoded SenML message.
+It supports JSON and CBOR content types - To transform Magistrala Message successfully, the payload must be either JSON or CBOR encoded SenML message.